 Business contact information

-You must provide your business contact information, including your company name, address, phone number and email address, along with your customer’s contact information.
+You must provide your business contact information, including your company name, address, phone number, email address and your customer’s contact information.

 Description of products and services

-Include every product or service on your invoice, along with the quantity and price for each item.
+Include every product or service on your invoice and the quantity and price for each item.
 At the bottom of your invoice, total up the line items and apply any tax charge.

-As part of your invoicing process, all invoices should have an invoice number.
+All invoices should have an invoice number as part of your invoicing process.
 Otherwise, you and your customers won’t have a trail of information for your accounting records.
 Invoices are usually assigned sequentially, but you may use a chronological order, customer ID or project ID.
-Remember that invoices aren’t due immediately, so make sure to establish payment terms upfront.
+Remember that invoices aren’t due immediately, so establish payment terms upfront.

 If you want to get paid quickly and avoid short pay, provide your customer with precise details about B2B payments.
 For instance, specify the amount of time your customer has to pay for their agreed-upon purchase.
 And keep in mind that it shows an accounts payable (AP) department when your company expects to receive its payment (Net 30 Days, Net 45 Days, etc.) and how it wants to get paid (ACH, bank transfer, etc.).